 S3 DXT1 texture compression.
-Supported on devices running Nvidia Tegra2 platform, including Motorala Xoom, Motorola Atrix, Droid Bionic, and others.
+Supported on devices running the Nvidia Tegra2 platform, including Motorala Xoom, Motorola Atrix, Droid Bionic, and others.

 S3 texture compression, nonspecific to DXT variant.
-Supported on devices running Nvidia Tegra2 platform, including Motorala Xoom, Motorola Atrix, Droid Bionic, and others.
+Supported on devices running the Nvidia Tegra2 platform, including Motorala Xoom, Motorola Atrix, Droid Bionic, and others.
 If your application requires a specific DXT variant, declare that descriptor instead of this one.

 - see also:

-<supports-gl-texture>elements in its manifest
+<supports-gl-texture>elements in its manifest.

-- Texture compression formats that are supported by the GPU on the device — a device reports the formats it supports as read-only system properties.
+- Texture compression formats that are supported by the GPU on the device.
+A device reports the formats it supports as read-only system properties.

 Google Play and texture compression filtering

-Google Play filters the applications that are visible to users, so that users can see and download only those applications that are compatible with their devices.
-One of the ways it filters applications is by texture compression compatibility, giving you control over the availability of your application to various devices, based on the capabilities of their GPUs.
+Google Play filters the applications that are visible to users so that users can see and download only those applications that are compatible with their devices.
+One of the ways it filters applications is by texture compression compatibility, giving you control over the availability of your application to various devices based on the capabilities of their GPUs.